wikid24/ffxiv_mmd_tools_helper/README.md

 A: Textools unfortunately doesn't export ALL of the texture files needed to render some textures properly for some gear (like dyed gear or metallic gear).

-Using Textools you'd need to individually export each affected body part's normal/multi/colorset texture(read:DDS files) and use this [Blender Plugin ](https://drive.google.com/drive/folders/10ashyJJ4HhJqFxDVnGU6s9lyJ0aFHRwa) & [video guide](https://user-images.githubusercontent.com/19479648/215879548-67bd503e-70b4-4255-abe4-bc1bbcb06618.mp4) to fix it.
+Using Textools, you'd need to individually export each affected body part's normal/multi/colorset texture(read: DDS files) and use this [Blender Plugin ](https://drive.google.com/drive/folders/10ashyJJ4HhJqFxDVnGU6s9lyJ0aFHRwa) & [video guide](https://user-images.githubusercontent.com/19479648/215879548-67bd503e-70b4-4255-abe4-bc1bbcb06618.mp4) to fix it.

 You'll need to perform this immediately after step 1 in the [conversion guide](https://github.com/wikid24/ffxiv_mmd_tools_helper/blob/master/README.md#how-to-rig-a-character-and-get-it-dancing-less-than-60-seconds-my-new-workflow).
 On step 2, __uncheck__ this box: ![image](https://user-images.githubusercontent.com/19479648/225148216-89bd0dbc-dc54-47b8-b074-47a24ec352ce.png)